 - 1 15-ounce can of crushed tomatoes (use fire roasted if available)

 - 1/2 teaspoon kosher salt (more to taste)

 - 1 avocado, cut into cubes

 - 1 cup shredded Monterey Jack cheese (or mild cheddar)

 - 1 lime, cut into wedges

-2 Add the chopped onions to the pot with the remaining oil.
+2 Cook the onions until softened: Add the chopped onions to the pot with the remaining oil.
 Cook on medium high heat until softened, about 3 to 4 minutes.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Turkey Tortilla Soup on Simply Recipes.
 Thank you!Print